Step 3: Displaying Tank State by Subscribing to JointState Topics¶

-In Step 3, we will create a program that subscribes to and uses the ROS topic of the joint state.
+In Step 3, we’ll create a program that subscribes to and uses the joint state ROS topics.

 Overview¶

-In Step 2, we implemented a function that publishes the joint state of the Tank robot as a JointState type ROS topic and outputs it to the outside.
-In step 3, we will create a program that subscribes to this topic and uses it.
-Specifically, we start another Choreonoid separate from the simulation, and implement a viewer-like function to visualize the current state of the joints.
-Such a function can be applied to monitoring and teleoperation of the robot.
+In Step 2, we implemented functionality to publish the Tank robot’s joint states as JointState ROS topics for external output.
+In Step 3, we’ll create a program that subscribes to and utilizes these topics.
+Specifically, we’ll launch a second Choreonoid instance separate from the simulation and implement viewer functionality to visualize the current joint states.
+This type of functionality can be applied to robot monitoring and teleoperation.

-All you need to do is to create a project with one Tank model loaded, which is the same model used for the simulation.
-A simulator item is not neccessary since simulations are not carried out, and environment models are not necessary as well since our goal is to display the state of the Tank’s joints.
-You also don’t need a world item to organize them.
+This is quite simple - just create a project with a single Tank model loaded, the same model used for simulation.
+Since we’re not running simulations, no simulator item is needed.
+Environment models are also unnecessary since our goal is to display the Tank’s joint states.
+A world item to organize them is not required either.

-Therefore, the item tree of the project template is simply as follows.
+Therefore, the template project’s item tree is simply:

 - Tank

-You can start the Choreonoid node without a project and load the body items, or you can copy the project file up to step 2 and create it by deleting all items except the Tank model from it.
-The screen of this project will look like this
+You can start the Choreonoid node without a project and load the body item, or copy the project file from Step 2 and delete all items except the Tank model.
+The project screen will look like this:

-You may want to adjust the zoom of the Tank model so that it appears a little larger like this.
+It’s good to adjust the zoom so the Tank model appears somewhat larger like this.

-Save this project in the “project” directory with the file name “step3.cnoid”.
+Save this project in the “project” directory as “step3.cnoid”.

-In this section, we will first present the source code of the controller for state visualization.
-Let’s build it, introduce it to the project, and try to run the joint state visualization first.
-By doing so, you will be able to understand the function of this controller first, and then the implementation details are explained.
+We’ll first present the state visualization controller’s source code.
+Let’s build it, introduce it to the project, and run the joint state visualization.
+This approach allows you to understand the controller’s functionality first, making the subsequent implementation details easier to comprehend.

 The source code of the controller for state visualization is shown below.